Hair Transplant Surgery

 During surgery

 Your time in surgery may vary according to your needs and the specifics of the procedures being performed.
-Your surgeon will explain everything to you during consultation.
+Your specialist plastic surgeon will explain everything to you during your consultations.

 Recovery